Politics

 Ximena Caló

 Do natural disasters systematically disadvantage female politicians?
-Using a candidate-level panel of Chilean municipal elections (2004-2021) merged with seismic intensity measures from the 2010 Maule earthquake, I find that female candidates in high-exposure communes experienced an 8.9 percentage point decline in within-list vote share relative to male candidates, a penalty that also eroded their seat-winning margins.
-The effect emerged immediately and persisted for nearly a decade.
-The penalty extends to challengers with no governing record and is not explained by changes in party nomination strategies.
-A positive economic shock, the mid-2000s copper boom, produced no comparable gender gap, suggestive of crisis-specific stereotype activation rather than symmetric performance-based accountability.
-These findings foreground that climate-related disasters may threaten progress toward gender parity in elected office.
+We study this question using Chile's 2010 earthquake and the country's open-list proportional representation system for municipal councils, where voters choose among co-partisans on the same list, making gender one of the few characteristics distinguishing candidates.
+Using a candidate-level panel of Chilean municipal elections (2004---2021) merged with seismic intensity and tsunami exposure measures, we employ a triple-difference design exploiting geologically determined variation in disaster severity across communes.
+We find that female candidates in high-exposure communes experienced a substantial decline in within-list vote share relative to male candidates.
+The penalty also eroded their seat-winning margins.
+The effect emerged immediately in the first post-earthquake election, persisted for several electoral cycles, and gradually attenuated over time.
+The penalty extends to challengers with no governing record, and is not explained by changes in candidate composition.
+A positive economic shock, the mid-2000s copper boom, produced no comparable gender gap, consistent with crisis-specific stereotype activation rather than symmetric performance-based accountability.
+These findings suggest that climate-related disasters may constitute an underappreciated barrier to gender parity in elected office.

 politics